Leave your name on the first Brontosaurus!

 This original Brontosaurus has been a centerpiece of the Peabody since the Museum first opened over 150 years ago.
 It has ignited the imaginations of kids aged 1-100+, inspiring many to become scientists and pursue the mysteries of our planet’s history for themselves.

 The new Peabody seeks to offer a space for the scientists of today and tomorrow to grow and explore.
 To do this, we need to scale our programs and operations to meet increased need and demand in our community.
-For the duration of the new Peabody’s inaugural year, we are inviting those of you that love dinosaurs as much as we do to be part of this on-of-a-kind display by adopting a bone in the brontosaurus.
+For the duration of the Peabody’s 2026 fiscal year, we are inviting those of you that love dinosaurs as much as we do to be part of this on-of-a-kind display by adopting a bone in the brontosaurus.

 Details